-Since Wordpress is currently losing, let’s give it a chance and talk about its advantages.
-Wordpress is winning in functionality and features set and this is not in debate here!
+Since Wordpress is currently losing, let’s take a moment to talk about its advantages.
+Wordpress is winning in its functionality and features set--this fact is not up for debate!
 Pros #1 of WP!

-Magento 2 blog extension in its turn has basic necessary features set.
-You may create posts without any issues, but a lot of extended possibilities are not available.
+The Magento 2 blog extension in its turn has a features set which covers the basic necessities.
+You can create posts hassle-free, but not many extended possibilities are available.
 Your store developer can bring them to life manually, but it would cost you additional time and money.
 Cons #1 of Magento 2 blog extension!

 2:1 for Blog extension!

 To get the most out of your content, you should consider the SEO functionality of your blog solution.

 Wordpress, as you probably know, has an advanced SEO features set.
 You may be confident your store blog it fully optimized and all its content is available in the most of the search engines SERPs.
 It’s a pros#2 of Wordpress!

 In return, Magento 2 blog extension has basic SEO features, which helps your store blog content get to search engines SERPs with the same probability.
 Given that Wordpress is believed to have extended SEO features, let’s give it a head start and count SEO stuff as cons#2 of Magento 2 blog extension!

 5. Plugins potential